Accessibility Fundamentals Week 1

 3.2 Make Web pages appear and operate in predictable ways.

-4. Robust - Content must be robust enought that it can be interpreted reliably by a wide variety of user agents, including assistive technologies
+3.3 Help users avoid and correct mistakes. - Robust - Content must be robust enought that it can be interpreted reliably by a wide variety of user agents, including assistive technologies

 4.1 Maximize compatibility with current and future user agents, including assistive technologies.